santacruzd7/Movie-search-website/README.md

 # Movie-search-website
-Simple movie search website that uses the database of Rotten Tomatoes for displaying movies that match your search.
-Additionally, it suggests you the book upon which the movie might be based (if any) using the Google Books database.
+Implementation of a simple movie-search website that uses the database of Rotten Tomatoes to look for movies that match your search as well as the database of Google Books to suggest a book on which each movie result might be based (if any).
 The technologies used are: HTML, CSS (material design), Javascript (with AJAX).
+Project for the "Middleware for Networked and Distributed Systems" graduate course at the University of California, Irvine (USA).